 - 1906.
 Active; focal plane 42 m (138 ft); two white flashes every 10 s.

-Tall round stone tower, height unknown, painted with black and white horizontal bands.
-No photo available, but Google has a satellite view.
+Approx. round stone tower, height unknown, painted with black and white horizontal bands.
+A historic photo taken in 1964 (1/10 the way down the page) is available, and Google has a satellite view.
 The colonial archives have a historic

 a square skeletal tower atop a round masonry tower; it's possible that the skeletal section was replaced with an extension of the masonry section.
 This is the landfall